DAO-Community/.github/README.md

 # Labels

-If a render is broken, do fix the URL.
+If a render is broken, either the URL has typo or the label doesn't exist.

 ## Type labels